The-OpenROAD-Project/ORAssistant/backend/README.md

   - Store securely and add path to .env:
        `GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json`

-NOTE: The user might need billing to be set up on google cloud account and make sure to name the file as `credentials.json`  as this would be ignored by `.git` and wouldn't be exposed on Github
+**NOTE**: The user might need billing to be set up on google cloud account and make sure to name the file as `credentials.json`  as this would be ignored by `.git` and wouldn't be exposed on Github

 ### Setting Up LangChain Variables